-Clearly, a number of additional quantifiers-both for the ensemble-averaged and single-trajectory-based properties of recorded time series-can be employed in a more extended analysis, see, e.g., Refs.12,22,65,101,116.
-For instance, one additional property we unveiled for one of four AC cells is positive correlations in the directions of motion of vacuoles and amoebae hosting them, Fig. S10.
-We find that the discreteness of vacuole displacement (as seen in Fig. 7, see also endnote) also gets reflected in certain preferred/discretized directions of vacuole azimuthal motion, as examined from the increments after one time step, $dt/\Delta t = 1$ .
-Although some amoebae do reveal correlations in motion with their internalized vacuoles, see Fig. S10, larger sample sizes are crucial to understand this in depth.
-Such directional correlations render slightly superdiffusive motion of vacuoles inside highly-motile amoebae-as we observe in a certain window of lag times in Fig. 3-plausible also without active mechanisms of cytoplasmic transport.
-The mechanism of superdiffusive transport of vacuoles is thus-at least partly due to persistence of motion of AC cells themselves (a model of diffusion with a constant drift).
+Clearly, a number of additional quantifiers-both for the ensemble-averaged and single-trajectory-based properties of recorded time series-can be employed in a more extended analysis; see, e.g., Refs.
+12, 22, 65, 101, and 116.
+For instance, one additional property we unveiled for one of the four AC cells is positive correlations in the directions of motion of vacuoles and amoebae hosting them (Fig. 20 in the Appendix).
+We find that the discreteness of vacuole displacement (as seen in Fig. 7, see also Ref.
+69) also gets reflected in certain preferred/discretized directions of vacuole azimuthal motion, as examined from the increments after one time step, $dt/\Delta t = 1$ .
+Although some amoebae do reveal correlations in motion with their internalized vacuoles, see Fig. 20 in the Appendix, larger sample sizes are crucial to understand this in depth.
+Such directional correlations render slightly superdiffusive motion of vacuoles inside highly motile amoebae-as we observe in a certain window of lag times in Fig. 3-plausible also without active mechanisms of cytoplasmic transport.
+The mechanism of superdiffusive transport of vacuoles is thus-at least partly-due to persistence of motion of AC cells themselves (a model of diffusion with a constant drift).

-In addition to a possible "wheel effect", locomotive amoebae can create internal membrane-originating flows involving cytoplasmic components, including vacuoles.
-These flows are known to be pronounced for other locomotive cells (see also the video files in the Supplementary Material).
-For instance, the flow velocities of up to 40% of the cell velocity in the direction of the leading-edge were detected for rapidly moving fish epithelial keratocyte cells in Ref..
-The flows of cytoplasmatic fluid were quantified for the probes of various sizes diffusing in thin lamellipodia of these highlypersistent keratocytes (average speed of $\approx 0.3 \ \mu m/sec$ ).
+In addition to a possible "wheel effect," locomotive amoebae can create internal membrane-originating flows involving cytoplasmic components, including vacuoles.
+These flows are known to be pronounced for other locomotive cells (see also the video files in the supplementary material).
+For instance, the flow velocities of up to 40% of the cell velocity in the direction of the leadingedge were detected for rapidly moving fish epithelial keratocyte cells in Ref.
+13. The flows of cytoplasmatic fluid were quantified for the probes of various sizes diffusing in thin lamellipodia of these highly persistent keratocytes (average speed of $\approx 0.3 \,\mu$ m/s).
 Surprisingly, however, only slightly subdiffusive spreading of small quantum dots was detected in the lamellipodia in the reference frame of the cell.
-Namely, the exponent was found to be $\alpha \approx 0.89$ , with the tracer dynamics featuring large variations (in terms of trajectoryspecific diffusivities).
-Interestingly, the flow-induced concentration of larger probes near the leading edge in these cells was larger than of small probes (30-nm quantum dots).
-Blebbistatin-treated cells did not change severely the behavior of the leading edge, but rather affected the intercellular fluid flows and hydrostaticpressure gradients from the front to the rear end of the cell.
+Namely, the exponent was found to be $\alpha \approx 0.89$ , with the tracer dynamics featuring large variations (in terms of trajectory-specific diffusivities).
+Interestingly, the flowinduced concentration of larger probes near the leading edge in these cells was larger than that of small probes (30-nm quantum dots).
+Blebbistatin-treated cells did not change severely the behavior of the leading edge but rather affected the intercellular fluid flows and hydrostatic-pressure gradients from the front to the rear end of the cell.

-Anomalous, heterogeneous, and non-Gaussian diffusion-with a certain degree of cell-to-cell variability and cell-size-dependent particle diffusivity-was recently reported for the spreading dynamics of intrinsically-polymerising H-NS proteins in live Escherichia coli, see Ref..
-Projecting to our data set, a differentiation of AC cells based on their size can shed light on certain diffusive properties of internal vacuoles.
-A much larger sample of trajectories from different and well controlled is, however, required to draw statistically meaningconclusions here.
-For instance, one can ask whether Publishingells host, on average, faster vacuoles (Fig. S6).
+Anomalous, heterogeneous, and non-Gaussian diffusion-with a certain degree of cell-to-cell variability and cell-size-dependent particle diffusivity-was recently reported for the spreading dynamics of intrinsically polymerizing H-NS proteins in live Escherichia coli; see Ref.
+73. Projecting to our data set, a differentiation of AC cells based on their size can shed light on certain diffusive properties of internal vacuoles.
+A much larger sample of trajectories from different and well controlled cells is, however, required to draw statistically meaningful conclusions here.
+For instance, one can ask whether larger cells host, on average, faster vacuoles (Fig. 16 in the Appendix).